 Winter-Proofing Pets: Seasonal Fun, Learning and Safety for Furry Ones!

-As the seasons change, we are turning our attention to planning for pet fun, wellness and safety in fall and winter.
+As the seasons change, we are turning our attention to planning for pet fun, wellness and safety during the winter months.

 WINTER WEAR WELLNESS FOR OUR DOMESTIC WILD ONES

 When the wind starts to whistle and howl, the snow flurries and the ice builds, do dogs benefit from an extra layer of protection?

 “Consider a fleece coat or knitted sweater for short-coated pets,” says Debbie.
 “Long-hairs are usually fine au naturel!